 - Difficult to send multiple files by email.
-Every rep will be in a situation where a prospect needs multiple brochures or product details.
-Website page emailing is done by creating a web-link to the file in the Mail App on the iPad.
+Every rep will be in a situation where a prospect needs multiple brochures or product pages.
+Doing this from your website can only be done by copying the links and pasting them into an email one at a time.
 This makes it impractical to send multiple files at once to a prospect on your phone or mobile device.

 - Not designed as a sales tool.
 Websites host a lot of information about the company.
-It is designed for customers, investors, what the CEO wants and Google bots, not sales people.
+It is designed for customers, investors, what the CEO wants and Google bots, but not sales people.
 There is no flow, no solution selling, etc.

-- Lacks integration with existing systems.
-Want analytics of how your sales team is interacting with customers on their mobile device?
-CRMs such as Oracle and Salesforce.com won’t work with your website to log details of a sales call.
+- No sales-specific analytics.
+Want a report on how your sales team is interacting with customers on their mobile device?
+CRMs such as Dynamics and Salesforce.com won’t work with your website to log details of a sales call.
 A critical go-to-market channel provides very few metrics for you to assess its performance.

 - Sales collateral always available.
 All the important product information and presentations are ready for offline viewing.

 - Sales-focused content.
 The information your sales team needs to sell products and services is often very different from consumer information on your website.
 Think presentations, manuals, specs and details, etc.

 - Send customers multiple files.
 Most sales apps and sales enablement tools are designed to send an array of product information in one single email.

 - Apps actually are sales tools.
 Mobile sales apps are focused on field sales people’s daily functions.